-HUNDRED AND SEVENTY-FOURTH SESSION OF COUNCIL
+HUNDRED AND EIGHTY-FIRST SESSION OF COUNCIL

 DIRECTOR GENERAL’S REPORT

 The Director-General gave an oral report on the following matters:

 - Update on the initiatives to strengthen relations with the Member States

 - Waiting for preliminary results of the 2016 LHC data-taking

 - Appointment of the new leader of the Education, Communications and Outreach Group

 - External review of CERN’s financial and human resources

 - Relations with the LHC experiments’ funding agencies

 - Protocol visits since 1 January 2016